CircuitVerse/CircuitVerse/CONTRIBUTING.md

     The feature name should provide a (short) description of the issue.

 4. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-5. Develop the feature and push it to your local repo.
+5. Commit your changes and push it to your fork of the repository.
 6. Create Pull Request (PR).
 Make sure to comment the issue that your PR is supposed to solve.

 ## Create a pull request